Does Renters Insurance Cover Temporary Relocation?

 What Do Temporary Living Expenses Cover?

 Typically, temporary living expense coverage pays for those expenses you wouldn’t normally have if you could live in your home.
-So, if you need to pay for a hotel room or are forced to eat at restaurants more because you don’t have kitchen access, those are additional expenses that would be covered by your insurance.
+So, if you need to pay for a hotel room or are forced to eat at restaurants more because you don’t have kitchen access, those are additional expenses that would be covered by your renters insurance.

 Take a look at a few different kinds of additional living expenses that loss of use coverage helps pay for:

-You’re entitled to housing that is comparable to your original living situation but not housing that exceeds it.
+Through your renters insurance, you’re entitled to housing that is comparable to your original living situation but not housing that exceeds it.
 If you were originally living in a studio apartment, you can expect to be reimbursed for a single hotel room, studio apartment short-term rental or something similar.

 Get Temporary Relocation Coverage With American Family Today